Kiran-revanna/kiran_cssgridflex/README.md

 # kiran_cssgridflex

-A Basic webpage built using HTML, CSS Flex and CSS Grid.
+A Basic responsive webpage built using HTML, CSS Flex and CSS Grid.